manish325/Portfolio-Builder/client/README.md

-# Client1
+# GrowFolio Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.15.
+**Grow Your Professional Identity**

+This is the frontend client for GrowFolio, built with Angular 17.
+It provides a modern, intuitive interface for building professional portfolios.

 ## Development server